arenaxr/arena-docs/content/messaging/definitions.md

 ## Transparent Occlusion

-To draw a shape that is transparent, but occludes other virtual objects behind it (to simulate virtual objects hidden by real world surfaces like a wall or table), include in the data section this JSON:
+To draw a shape that is transparent, but occludes other virtual objects behind it (to simulate virtual objects hidden by real world surfaces like a wall or table), include in the data section this JSON.

 ```json
 {"material":{"colorWrite": false}, "render-order": "0"}
 ```

-colorWrite is an attribute of the THREE.js Shader Material that, by exposing it, we make accessible like others belonging to the Material A-Frame Component, and is an alternative way of controlling visibility. render-order is a custom Component that controls which objects are drawn first (not necessarily the same as which are "in front of" others).
+`colorWrite` is an attribute of the THREE.js Shader Material that, by exposing it, we make accessible like others belonging to the Material A-Frame Component, and is an alternative way of controlling visibility. `render-order` is a custom Component that controls which objects are drawn first (not necessarily the same as which are "in front of" others).
 All other ARENA objects are drawn with render-order of 1.

+{% include alert type="note" title="Note" content="
-Note: this does not occlude the far background A-Frame layer (like environment component stars) but in AR that layer is not drawn anyway.
+This does not occlude the far background A-Frame layer (like environment component stars) but, in AR, that layer is not drawn anyway.
+" %}

-## Background themes
+## Background Themes

 Adds one of many predefined backgrounds ( one of: `[none, default, contact, egypt, checkerboard, forest, goaland, yavapai, goldmine, threetowers, poison, arches, tron, japan, dream, volcano, starry, osiris]`) to the scene